 STEM Specialists for the Next Generation - Cohort 1

-Kids@Science is a nonprofit, 501(c)(3) foundation established by educators and science advocates with a mission to support schools and districts to promote hands-on, research- based science education for children.
+Kids at Science is a nonprofit, 501(c)(3) foundation established by educators and science advocates with a mission to support schools and districts to promote hands-on, research-based science education for children.
 Since 2007, we have supported numerous districts in sustaining their science programs.
-Kids@Science is now accepting nominations for the 2012-2014 STEM Specialists for the Next Generation (SSNG) program.
-We will provide a strategic, high quality science professional development model for key STEM Specialists throughout Orange County.
-This two year intensive professional development project will target 50 teachers in grades K through 6.
+Kids at Science is now accepting nominations for the 2012-2014 STEM Specialists for the Next Generation (SSNG) program.
+We will provide a strategic, high-quality science professional development model for key STEM Specialists throughout Orange County.
+This two-year intensive professional development project will target 50 teachers in grades K through 5.
 Each year, participants will take part in three days of intensive academy and bi-monthly follow-up training during the school year to develop leadership skills and gain tools to lead other educators, parents, and the community regarding the new, national science standards.